Here’s some context before I address the superb new video itself.

 On the Other Hand...

-Browsing Breedlove’s channel, “Small Town Monsters,” I was surprised by the vast number of videos he has produced.
+Browsing Breedlove’s channel, “Small Town Monsters,” I was surprised by the vast number of films he has produced.
 In addition to his new video, I urge you to check out “Bigfoot: The Shadow of the Smokies” which also presents the people and places of this region in a loving and respectful manner.

 You can read much more about Seth Breedlove’s prolific career at his Wikipedia entry, where you will find this passage: